Ali0Maher/UITapableLabelView/README.md

 $ gem install cocoapods
 ```

-To integrate SideMenu into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate UITapableLabelView into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 platform :ios, '11.0'